I have to admit, when Tom first told me he had aphantasia and couldn’t imagine a horse, I was quite skeptical.

 So began my interrogation:

-I remember asking him to draw me a horse right then and there, just so I could be sure.
+I asked him to draw me a horse right then and there, just so I could be sure.

 For the record, Tom can draw a horse.
-Though his drawing of a horse looked more like an abstract wiener dog than a horse if you ask me, it sure as hell made me laugh!
+Though his drawing of a horse looked more like an abstract wiener dog than a horse, and it sure as hell made me laugh!

 The interrogation didn’t end there.
 I must have brought up the conversation again 100 times or more in casual conversations with Tom over the weeks that followed.